 Do You Need a Chronograph Watch?

-With modern technology like computers and smartphones, it’s probably safe to say you don’t need a chronograph.
-Now, whether you’re justified in wanting a chronograph is another story.
-You absolutely should have a chronograph watch in your rotation.
+With modern technology like computers and smartphones, it’s probably safe to say you don’t really need a chronograph.
+Now, whether you’re justified in wanting a chronograph is another story entirely.
+You absolutely should have a chronograph watch in your rotation!

 They are stylish and functional with a look that says, “I am a watch enthusiast.”
 Chronographs work well for an everyday watch but can also hold their own in a formal setting— they look just at home with a t-shirt and jeans as they do with a suit and tie.